How Can I Manage My Diabetes?

-Certified diabetes educators (usually nurses and dieticians), in consultation with primary care physicians and endocrinologists (physicians who specialize in the diagnosis and treatment of conditions affecting the glands and hormones), can help you learn more about this type of diabetes management, called diabetes self-management education (DSME) or diabetes self-management training (DSMT):
+Certified diabetes educators (usually nurses and dieticians), in consultation with primary care physicians and endocrinologists (physicians who specialize in the diagnosis and treatment of conditions affecting the glands and hormones), can help you learn more about managing your diabetes with diabetes self-management education (DSME) or diabetes self-management training (DSMT):

 - The American Association of Diabetes Educators (AADE) is the national organization of diabetes educators.
 AADE provides the "Find A Diabetes Educator" search function to help you find a diabetes educator in your home area.
 Members of the Disability Community of Interest are experienced in dealing with blindness, low vision, and other disabilities.

-- Diabetes Self-Management provides self-management information from health care professionals and people with diabetes and publishes The Diabetes Self-Management Blog, an e-mail newsletter, and Diabetes Self-Management magazine, also available via the NFB-NEWSLINE service.
+- Diabetes Self-Management provides self-management information from health care professionals and people with diabetes and publishes The Diabetes Self-Management Blog, an e-mail newsletter, and Diabetes Self-Management magazine, also available via the National Federation of the Blind NFB-NEWSLINE service.

 Visit your primary care physician when:

 - You have an episode of very low blood glucose, several days of low blood glucose, or you can't determine when your blood glucose is becoming low.

 - You want to discuss a change or modification in your diabetes treatment plan.